4. What you expect of people is what you get

 If your answers to those questions are "punishment," "ridicule," and "loss of credibility," then your culture is teaching people to expect the worst.
 And they'll behave accordingly — cautiously, defensively, and with a very reasonable reluctance to stick their necks out.

-Changing those expectations isn't about writing a new values statement.
-It's about changing what actually happens (and then the stories that are told about what happened).
-Promoting people who learned from failure, not just people who avoided it.
-Starting meetings with "what have we learned?" not just "what went wrong?"
-Saying "I don't know" yourself, publicly, and not losing credibility for it.
+Changing those expectations isn't about writing a new values statement, or saying that you want people to have psychological statement.
+It's about changing what actually happens (and then the stories that are told about what happened) when things go wrong.
+Are you promoting people who learned from failure, not just people who avoided it.
+Are you starting meetings with "what have we learned?" not just "what went wrong?"
+Can leaders say "I don't know", publicly, and not losing credibility for it.

 Expectations are contagious.
 They cascade from leaders to teams to individuals, and they compound over time.
-The good news is that positive expectations are just as contagious as negative ones.
-The challenge is that creating them requires more deliberate effort, because our negativity bias means the default setting is avoiding failure and expecting the worst.
+Fortunately for us positive expectations are just as contagious as negative ones.
+The challenge is creating them requires more deliberate effort, because our negativity bias means the default setting is still avoiding failure and expecting the worst.

 Something to try this week